chromeos/chromeos.dev/pages/en/posts/chromeos-dev-a-blueprint-to-build-world-class-apps-and-games-for-chrome-os.md

 ### Improved project wizard in Android Studio

-An updated [Primary/Detail Activity Template](https://developer.android.com/studio/projects/templates#MasterDetailFlow) in Android Studio offers complete support to build experiences for larger screens, including Chromebooks, tablets, and foldables.
+An updated [Primary/Detail Activity Template](https://developer.android.com/studio/projects/templates#PrimaryDetailFlow) in Android Studio offers complete support to build experiences for larger screens, including Chromebooks, tablets, and foldables.
 This updated option provides multiple layouts for both phones and larger-screen devices as well as better keyboard/mouse scaffolding.
-This feature is now available in Android Studio 4.2 Canary.
+This feature will be available in Android Studio 4.2 Canary 8.

 ### Updated support from Android lint checks